CPSC-1517/CPSC-1517.github.io/README.md

 actionText: Get Started →
 actionLink: /about/
 features:
-- title: Draft Content
+- title: Outdated Content
-  details: At present, it does NOT represent official course material.
-Official course material can be found on the Moodle website (https://moodle.nait.ca) for the course.
+  details: The content here is for legacy technologies related to the CPSC-1517 course.
+For current material, see the references noted at the Moodle website (https://moodle.nait.ca) for the course.
 - title: Attend Class
   details: This site contains numerous examples and information that is available primarily in-class.
 Material presented in this site is subject to change during the course of the term.
 Therefore, it is imperitive that you, as a student, attend classes and take notes from information given in class.
 - title: Reporting Bugs